W4l-store/w4l-inventory-update/reedme.md

 ## Setup and Run

+1. **Prepare an Empty Directory**
+   - Create a new empty directory where you want to install the application

+2. **Place Required Files**
+   - Copy files from the `setup` folder into this empty directory
+   - Ensure you have an up-to-date `.env` file and place it in the same directory

+3. **Run the Setup Script**
+   - Double-click on the `SETUP.bat`
+   - This script will download and install the latest version of the application

-2. **Update the .env File (if necessary)**
+4. **Update the .env File (if necessary)**
    - Open the `.env` file in a text editor
-   - Update any necessary values, such as the `GITHUB_REPO_URL`
+   - Update any necessary values if needed

-3. **Run the Application**
+5. **Run the Application**

-   - Double-click on the `start_app.bat` file
+   - Double-click on `START.bat` or `START_LOCAL.bat` to run the application
-   - This will install necessary dependencies and start the application

-4. **Access the Application**
+6. **Access the Application**
-   - Once the server starts, you can access the application through your web browser
+   - Once the server starts, app will be opened automatically in the browser
-   - The address will typically be: `http://localhost:5000` (unless specified otherwise)
+   - The address will typically be: `http://127.0.0.1:8000/`

 ## Troubleshooting